 “A good laugh and a long sleep are the best cures in the doctor’s book.” – Irish proverb

 I like the nighttime.
 I’m talking about past 12 o’clock or even 1 AM.
-It’s a time when everyone is asleep, and I can spend time in the quite stillness reading and writing with no interruptions.
+It’s a time when everyone is asleep, and I can spend time in the quiet stillness reading and writing with no interruptions.
 Sometimes I feel like I am in a zone.
-It’s me and my book or me and the words I’m typing on the computer screen.
+It’s just me and my book or me and the words I’m typing on the computer screen.

 I also know that this is not good for me to stay up that late.
 I know that the later I stay up, the more I will be fighting against my normal cortisol levels and diurnal sleep pattern (read my post about adrenal fatigue here).
 I know if I wake early after staying up late at night, I will lose some of the natural healing and rejuvenating process that occurs during sleep, and my long-term health will be affected.
 If I want my adrenals to heal and my health to improve, I must get adequate sleep.